HarryJamesGreenblatt/A-Riff-In-React/docs/04-local-development.md

 ### Current (can be improved later):
 ```
 main -> production
+main -> production
 fresh-start -> development/staging
-feature-branches -> merge to fresh-start
+feature-branches -> merge to fresh-start -> then to main
 ```

 ### Professional (future):